AdaCore/training_material/courses/gnatcoverage/010_gnatcoverage.rst

 Modified Condition/Decision Coverage
 --------------------------------------

-* Decision Coverage plus :dfn:`Unique-Cause` verification
+* Decision Coverage plus *Unique-Cause* verification

+  :dfn:`Independent Influence`
-  * Proof that, for each subcondition, changing just the subcondition can change the expression result
+    For each subcondition, changing just the subcondition can change the expression result

 * Simple example: :ada:`A and then (B or else C)`